myfinance/mfbackend/Database/README.md

+For devolopment use maven to create liquibase-scripts and update dev-db: mvn liquibase:diff@diff_dac mvn liquibase:update@update_dac mvn liquibase:update@update_dev

+create domain objects for the dev-db with mvn antrun:run@dachbm2java

+In Test and Prod use the scripts in ./scripts to update the database.
+These scripts will be added to the package in the Database folder.
-use liquibase-script to work with liquibase commands like liquibase
+The liquibase-script is meant to work with the plain liquibase
  --driver=org.postgresql.Driver
  --classpath=".\postgresql-9.4-1203-jdbc42.jar"
- --changeLogFile=db.changelogdiff1.xml
+ --changeLogFile=changelog/changelog-master.xml
  --url="jdbc:postgresql://localhost:5432/dac_lb_db"
  --username=postgres
  --password=****
- diffChangeLog
- --referenceUrl="jdbc:postgresql://localhost:5432/dac_pd_db"
- --referenceUsername=dac
- --referencePassword=****
- --referenceDriver=org.postgresql.Driver
+ update

-use dac_liquibase-scripts to work with less parameters.
-Everthing else is set to the dac envirnment(Postgres-db ...) liquibase.cmd
+The dac_liquibase-script is meant to work with less parameters.
+Everthing else is set to the dac envirnment(Postgres-db ...) dac_liquibase.cmd
--m "diffChangeLog"
 -url "localhost:5432/dac_lb_db"
 -u postgres
 -p xxxxx
--refurl
-localhost:5432/dac_pd_db
--ru dac
--rp xxxxx